Green Afghanistan One Day Cup

-The Green Afghanistan One Day Cup is (also known Super Cola Green Afghanistan One Day Cup for sponsorship reasons) Afghanistan Cricket Board is an introduces a new domestic one-day event, called Green Afghanistan One Day Cup.cricket tournament organized by the Afghanistan Cricket Board (ACB) that forms part of the Afghanistan domestic cricket season.is List A 50-over limited-overs cricket tournament.in Afghanistan.
+The Green Afghanistan One Day Cup (also known Super Cola Green Afghanistan One Day Cup for sponsorship reasons) is a cricket tournament organized by the Afghanistan Cricket Board (ACB) that forms part of the Afghanistan domestic cricket season.
+It is a List A 50-over limited-overs cricket tournament.

-The tournament is contested between teams representing the 4 Afghanistan Domestic Cricket Team.
+The tournament is contested between teams representing the four Afghanistan domestic cricket teams.